SouthGreenPlatform/VcfHunter/README.md

 	--origin: A 2 column file containing accession name (col1), origin/group (Col2),
 	--acc: Accession to work with,
 	--ploidy: Accession ploidy (integer),
-	--all: Allele should be present in all accessions to attribute to a group,
+	--NoMiss: No missing data are allowed in accessions used to attribute alleles to group,
-	--prefix: Prefix for output files.
-[Default: AlleleOrigin]
+	--all: Allele should be present in all accessions of the group.

 *Output:*\
  **\*\Cov.png:** a png file presenting SNP coverage along the chromosomes.\